 You may think that physical abuse is far worse than emotional abuse, since physical violence can send you to the hospital and leave you with scars.
 But, the scars of emotional abuse are very real, and they run deep.
 In fact, emotional abuse can be just as damaging as physical abuse — sometimes even more so.” – from Signs of Abuse and Abusive Relationships.

-4 Ways to Get Strong and Leave an Emotionally Abusive Boyfriend
+4 Ways to Cope With an Emotionally Abusive Boyfriend

 You are NOT stupid, dumb, weak, or wrong for being in this relationship – or for not being able to leave your boyfriend.
 Your thoughts and reactions are not wrong or stupid.
 You’re a woman in love, in the grip of a powerful force that is complicated and difficult to shake off.